 - Compensation to make up for the inconvenience

-Don’t forget to ask airline staff about these things if your plans change.
-They are obligated to tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline workers about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 ASL Airlines Flight Delay Compensation

-Flight delays from ASL Airlines can be really annoying.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from ASL Airlines can be really annoying.
+However there’s a silver lining: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Regulations in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What matters is when you land, not when you leave.
-So monitor your arrival time if you want to seek flight delay compensation.
+You could receive up to €600 per person.
+What is important is when you land, not when you leave.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on your flight distance.
-A short flight won’t get you as much money as a long one, even if they’re both delayed the same amount of time.
+Your compensation depends on the length of your journey.
+A brief trip won’t be compensated as highly as a longer flight, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |